kwadrnt/depth-first-search/README.md

 1. If a node has no children (base case), just process the node itself.

-2. If a node has children (recursive case), recursively traverse each child's subtree in a depth-first way.
+2. If a node has children (recursive case), recursively process each child's subtree in a depth-first way.
 When all of the children are finished, process the node.

 #### Check for Understanding